-The main symptom is the inability to control bowel movements, which leads to leakage of solid or liquid stool, and/or gas.
+The main symptom is not being able to control the passage of solid or liquid stool.

-Your bodily structures may need to be viewed.
+Images may be taken to look for an underlying cause.
 This can be done with:

 Anorectal manometry may be done to check the pressure of the anal canal.

 Underlying causes will be treated.
 The goal of treatment is to manage symptoms.
 More than one treatment may be needed.
 Choices are:

 - Dietary changes, such as avoiding foods and supplements that may trigger diarrhea

 - Lifestyle changes, such as exercising regularly and going to the bathroom on a regular schedule

 - Biofeedback to learn how to control the passage of stool